MarkusYPA/rust-final-cp/README.md

 ## Excercise Folder Contents

-- README.md: The execise as it appears on the platform
+- README.md: The exercise as it appears on the platform

 src/ subfolder:
 - lib.rs: Write your answer here (exception: brackets_matching, where you write it in main.rs)